 From village craft to UNESCO World Heritage List

 To tell the story of Zanat we must go more than a century back in time, when Gano Nikšić, our great grandfather, stumbled upon what once was a primitive hand-carving technique that originated from a small village close to our hometown of Konjic.
 Gano learned the carving technique from pioneer woodcarver-entrepreneurs, who (thanks to visionary educational support of the Austro- Hungarian empire’s regime that ruled Bosnia at the time) perfected the village technique beyond recognition.
 They collaborated with already established furniture producers in Sarajevo such as Buttazoni-Venturini, who exhibited hand-carved furniture pieces at International fairs and exhibitions in Milan and elsewhere.
-Konjic woodcarvers mastered the furniture making business and it didn’t take long for their work to be shown to the world, and for the world to begin to appreciate it: they exhibited their work at some of the most signi cant exhibitions–at the “Hungarian Millennium” exhibition in Budapest in 1896, then at the Brussels International Exposition in 1897, followed by Vienna in 1898, and nally at the 1900 Exposition Universelle in Paris.
+Konjic woodcarvers mastered the furniture making business and it didn’t take long for their work to be shown to the world, and for the world to begin to appreciate it: they exhibited their work at some of the most significant exhibitions–at the “Hungarian Millennium” exhibition in Budapest in 1896, then at the Brussels International Exposition in 1897, followed by Vienna in 1898, and finally at the 1900 Exposition Universelle in Paris.

 Gano passed his skills down to his sons Salih, Meho, Adem and Asim.
 Salih registered the first woodcarving workshop in the Nikšić family in 1919 and trained his younger brothers.
 Adem, my grandfather, took over the company in 1927, expanded it and built a reputable export business.
 Others soon followed his example, and between the two World Wars, 36 furniture workshops were opened in Konjic, producing hand-carved furniture and decorative objects in local hardwoods.
 With this legacy as our foundation, our family has been designing and building heirloom-quality hand-carved furniture for more than four generations.